cortexproject/cortex/docs/operations/blocks-storage.md

 ## How it works

-When the blocks storage is used, each **ingester** creates a per-tenant TSDB and ships the TSDB blocks - which by default are cut every 2 hours - to the long-term storage.
+When the blocks storage is used, each **ingester** creates a per-tenant TSDB and ships the TSDB Blocks - which by default are cut every 2 hours - to the long-term storage.

-**Queriers** periodically iterate over the storage bucket to discover recently uploaded blocks and - for each block - download a subset of the block index - called "index header" - which is kept in memory and used to provide fast lookups.
+**Queriers** periodically iterate over the storage bucket to discover recently uploaded Blocks and - for each Block - download a subset of the block index - called "index header" - which is kept in memory and used to provide fast lookups.

 ### The write path

 **Ingesters** receive incoming samples from the distributors.
 Each push request belongs to a tenant, and the ingester append the received samples to the specific per-tenant TSDB.
 The received samples are both kept in-memory and written to a write-ahead log (WAL) stored on the local disk and used to recover the in-memory series in case the ingester abruptly terminates.
 The per-tenant TSDB is lazily created in each ingester upon the first push request is received for that tenant.

-The in-memory samples are periodically flushed to disk - and the WAL truncated - when a new TSDB block is cut, which by default occurs every 2 hours.
-Each new block cut is then uploaded to the long-term storage and kept in the ingester for some more time, in order to give queriers enough time to discover the new block from the storage and download its index header.
+The in-memory samples are periodically flushed to disk - and the WAL truncated - when a new TSDB Block is cut, which by default occurs every 2 hours.
+Each new Block cut is then uploaded to the long-term storage and kept in the ingester for some more time, in order to give queriers enough time to discover the new Block from the storage and download its index header.

 In order to effectively use the **WAL** and being able to recover the in-memory series upon ingester abruptly termination, the WAL needs to be stored to a persistent local disk which can survive in the event of an ingester failure (ie. AWS EBS volume or GCP persistent disk when running in the cloud).
 For example, if you're running the Cortex cluster in Kubernetes, you may use a StatefulSet with a persistent volume claim for the ingesters.

 ### The read path

-**Queriers** - at startup - iterate over the entire storage bucket to discover all tenants blocks and - for each of them - download the index header.
+**Queriers** - at startup - iterate over the entire storage bucket to discover all tenants Blocks and - for each of them - download the index header.
 During this initial synchronization phase, a querier is not ready to handle incoming queries yet and its `/ready` readiness probe endpoint will fail.

-Queriers also periodically re-iterate over the storage bucket to discover newly uploaded blocks (by the ingesters) and find out blocks deleted in the meanwhile, as effect of an optional retention policy.
+Queriers also periodically re-iterate over the storage bucket to discover newly uploaded Blocks (by the ingesters) and find out Blocks deleted in the meanwhile, as effect of an optional retention policy.

 The blocks chunks and the entire index is never fully downloaded by the queriers.
 In the read path, a querier lookups the series label names and values using the in-memory index header and then download the required segments of the index and chunks for the matching series directly from the long-term storage using byte-range requests.